user

 • Fractional exhaled nitric oxide test: The nitric oxide levels in the body can lead to rising because of a variety of asthmatic conditions.
 This test is performed to measure the amount of nitric oxide gas present in the exhaled breath.

-Why is it done?
+Why is it Done?

-1. To detect lung cancer
+4. lung cancer

-What is the procedure for Pulmonary Function Test?
+What is the Procedure for Pulmonary Function Test?

 Every PFT test is performed to assess various factors, Hence the procedure for every test is different.